perslab/depict/README.md

 Download the compressed [DEPICT version 1 rel128](http://www.broadinstitute.org/mpg/depict/depict_download/bundles/DEPICT_rel128.tar.gz) files and unzip the archive to where you would like the DEPICT tool to live on your system.
 Note that you when using DEPICT can write your analysis files to a different folder.
 Be sure to that you meet all the dependencies described above.

-## Test run DEPICT on LDL cholesterol GWAS
+## Test run DEPICT
 The following steps outline how to test run DEPICT on LDL cholesterol GWAS summary statistics from [Teslovich Nature 2010](http://www.nature.com/nature/journal/v466/n7307/full/nature09270.html).
+This example is available in both the 1000 Genomes Project pilot phase DEPICT version and the 1000 Genomes Project phase 3 DEPICT version.

 1. Edit `DEPICT/example/ldl_teslovich_nature2010.cfg`
-  * Point `analysis_path` to the where `DEPICT/example` lives on your system (e.g. `/home/projects/depict/git/DEPICT/example/`).
-All DEPICT output files will be written to this directory
-  * Point `gwas_summary_statistics_file` to the where `DEPICT/example/ldl_teslovich_nature2010.txt.gz` lives on your system.
-This is the LDL GWAS summary statistics file used as example input to DEPICT
-  * Point `plink_executable` to where PLINK 1.9 executable is on our system (e.g. `/usr/bin/plink`)
+  * Point `plink_executable` to where PLINK executable (version 1.9 or higher) is on our system (e.g. `/usr/bin/plink`)
-  * Point `genotype_data_plink_prefix` to where PLINK binary format 1000 Genomes Project genotype files are on our system.
-They are part of the downloaded DEPICT files.
-You simply need to change to path to where the `DEPICT` folder lives on your system.
-Specify the entire path of the filenames except the extension (e.g. `/home/projects/depict/git/DEPICT/data/genotype_data_plink/ALL.chr_merged.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes`)
 2. Run DEPICT on the LDL summary statistics
   * E.g. `./src/depict.py example/ldl_teslovich_nature2010.cfg`
 3. Investigate the results (see the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki) for a description of the output format).